 Often seen soaring high on wind thermals, turkey vultures can be identified by their dark color, small, bald head, light trailing edge of their wings and “tippy” flying with wings in a V-shape.

-Diablo, our male turkey vulture, was injured in Arizona, and his right wing was amputated.
-He arrived at Lindsay Wildlife in 1987.
 Lord Richard hatched in 1974 and was raised in captivity.
 Because he developed a strong bond with people, he could not be released to join his fellow turkey vultures in the wild.
 For years, Lindsay lore had it that Richard laid an egg, thus for years it was believed that Lord Richard was, in fact, a female.
 But Lindsay Wildlife Experience is always trying to update and advance the care of the animal ambassadors and in 2018, a now inexpensive test was done to determine the sex of our birds.
 The results came with some surprises including that Lord Richard is, in fact, a boy!